Aizwal - Champhai - Rihdil - Zokhawthar - Hmuifang - Thenzawl

 Day 6 | Aizwal - Hmuifang - Thenzawl

 After an early breakfast, drive towards Thenzawl (3-4 hours), one of the state's most beautiful towns and a center for traditional handloom.
 En route visit the forested areas of Hmuifang and Sialsuk for breathtaking panoramic views of the Mizo Hills.
 Hmuifang Tlang peak (1620m) is also ideal for picnics and outdoor camping.
-The centuries old well preserved forests attract many nature lovers as they are abundant with a variety of flora and fauna.
-Later after check-in, visit the beautiful Vantawng Falls to enjoy your time midst pristine nature.
-Further upstream one can find Tuirihiau Falls.
+The centuries-old well preserved forests attract many nature lovers as they are abundant with a variety of flora and fauna.
+Later after check-in, visit the beautiful Vantawng Falls to enjoy your time amidst pristine nature.
+Further upstream one can find the Tuirihiau Falls.
 If interested, visit the local deer park or visit nearby villages to learn more about the Mizo culture and their way of life.
 Evening at leisure.
-Your stay will be in government run cottages with basic amenities.
+Your stay will be in government-run cottages with basic amenities.

 Day 7 | Thenzawl - Aizwal

 After an early breakfast, transfer to Lengpui Airport (3-4 hours) for departure.
 End of tour.

 With clean and simple rooms providing breathtaking views of the valley, Hotel Arini is a quiet and homely abode centrally located in the hilly city of Aizwal.
 The lobby is charming with extensive woodwork.
 Staff are friendly and courteous.

 Run by the department of tourism of Mizoram, the Tourist Lodge is the only decent accommodation option in Champhai.
 The highlight of the property is its location midst a beautiful and utmost peaceful campus.
 Rooms are simple and clean, however service can be pretty lousy, a trait common in many government run properties across India.